Trading Electrons: Predicting DART Spread Spikes in ISO Electricity Markets: Optimal Trading Strategy

 We therefore obtain two interior candidate solutions:

 A third possibility is that the optimum lies on the boundary where the net position is zero, so that the energy impact term vanishes and only local impacts remain.
-In this regime we solve
+In this regime, we are led to solve

 Introducing a Lagrange multiplier, the optimal zonal trade quantities are given by

 The optimization therefore yields three candidate solutions $q^{(+)}_t, q^{(-)}_t, q^{(0)}_t$.
 We retain $q^{(+)}_t$ only when $S^{(+)}>0$, and $q^{(-)}_t$ only when $S^{(-)}<0$.
 The net-flat solution $q^{(0)}_t$ is always feasible.
 Among all admissible candidates, the optimal trading vector is the one that maximizes the objective value $F(q)$.